 Jesup is a somewhat small city located in the state of Georgia.
 With a population of 9,633 people and four constituent neighborhoods, Jesup is the 86th largest community in Georgia.

 Unlike some cities, Jesup isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jesup are a mix of both white- and blue-collar jobs.
 Overall, Jesup is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jesup who work in office and administrative support (13.04%), sales jobs (12.71%), and teaching (9.62%).
+There are especially a lot of people living in Jesup who work in sales jobs (13.15%), teaching (12.28%), and office and administrative support (11.79%).

-Being a small city, Jesup does not have a public transit system used by locals to get to and from work.
+Jesup is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Jesup in 2010 was $15,678, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $62,712 for a family of four.
-Jesup also has one of the higher rates of people living in poverty in the nation, with 33.41% of its population below the federal poverty line.
+The per capita income in Jesup in 2010 was $15,644, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $62,576 for a family of four.
+However, Jesup contains both very wealthy and poor people as well.
+Jesup also has one of the higher rates of people living in poverty in the nation, with 31.65% of its population below the federal poverty line.

 The most common language spoken in Jesup is English.
 Other important languages spoken here include Spanish and French Creole.